Writing over what time tries to erase.

 What makes a strong letter?

 Specificity.
-Name an image, a line, or a feeling.
+Name an image, a line, or a moment.
 Ask a precise question.
 Disagree thoughtfully.
-Let the text push back.
+Let the writing push back.

 Events